An Aposteriorical Clusterability Criterion for $k$-Means++ and Simplicity of Clustering: The problem of clusterability in the previous work

 However, these conditions seem to be rather extreme.
 For example, given the $(c, \epsilon)$-Approximation- Stability~\cite{Balcan:2009}, polynomial time clustering requires that, in the optimal clustering (beside its uniqueness), all but an $\epsilon$-fraction of the elements, are 20 times closer to their own cluster centre than to every other cluster centre. $\epsilon$-Separatedness requires that the distance to its own cluster centre must be at least 200 times closer than to every other cluster element \cite{Ostrovsky:2013}.
 And this is still insufficient if the clusters are not balanced.
 A ratio of $10^7$ is deemed by these authors as sufficient. ($1+\alpha$) Weak Deletion Stability \cite{Awasthi:2010} demands distances to other clusters being $\log(k)$ times the "average radius" of the own cluster.
 The perturbational stability \cite{Ackerman:2009} induces exponential dependence on the sample size.

-Anyway, we can draw a certain important conclusion from these concepts of clusterability mentioned above: Peop0le agree that a data set is well clusterable if each cluster is distant (widely separated) from the other clusters.
+Anyway, we can draw a certain important conclusion from these concepts of clusterability mentioned above: People agree that a data set is well clusterable if each cluster is distant (widely separated) from the other clusters.

 This idea occurs in many other clusterability concepts.
-Epter et al. \cite{Epter:1999} considers the data as clusterable when the minimum between - cluster separation exceeds the maximum in - cluster distance (called elsewhere "perfect separation"). \footnote{It has been shown in the literature that under this notion of well-clusterability single link algorithm can detect clusters separated in such a way.
-It has also been shown that centre based algorithms like $k$-means may fail to detect such clusters. } Balcan et al. \cite{Balcan:2008} proposes to consider data as clusterable if each element is closer to all elements in its cluster than to all other data (called also "nice separation"). \footnote{It has been shown in the literature that this notion of well-clusterability is hard to decide in a data set. } Interestingly, $k$-means reflects the Balcan concept "on average" that is each element average squared distance to elements of the same cluster is smaller than the minimum (over other clusters) averaged squared distance to elements of a different cluster.
+Epter et al. \cite{Epter:1999} considers the data as clusterable when the minimum between-cluster separation exceeds the maximum in-cluster distance (called elsewhere "perfect separation"). \footnote{It has been shown in the literature that under this notion of well-clusterability single link algorithm can detect clusters separated in such a way.
+It has also been shown that centre based algorithms like $k$-means may fail to detect such clusters, see e.g. \cite{Ackerman:2014nips}. } Balcan et al. \cite{Balcan:2008} proposes to consider data as clusterable if each element is closer to all elements in its cluster than to all other data (called also "nice separation").\footnote{It has been shown in the literature that this notion of well-clusterability is hard to decide in a data set, see e.g. \cite{Ackerman:2014nips}. } Interestingly, $k$-means reflects the Balcan concept "on average" that is each element average squared distance to elements of the same cluster is smaller than the minimum (over other clusters) averaged squared distance to elements of a different cluster.
+Kumar and Kannan \cite{Kumar:2010}, explicitly concentrating on $k$-means objective, define clusterability via a proximity condition stating that any point projected on a line connecting its own cluster centre and some other cluster centre should be closer to its own cluster centre by a "sufficiently large" gap depending on the number of clusters and inverted squared cluster cardinalities.

+Kushagra et al. \cite{Kushagra:2016} consider clusterability from the point of view of a structure in the data.
+They allow for noise in the data, but insist that the noise does not create structures by itself.
+They refrain from optimising a cost function.
+They show that without assumption of structure in the data or without assumption of structureless noise discovery of clusters is not possible.

+Ackerman and Dasgupta \cite{Ackerman:2014nips} move the focus on clusterability from the clusterability as a property of the data alone to the pair of (data type, algorithm type).
+In that paper, they are interested in incremental algorithms only and show that an incremental version of $k$-means performs poorly under perfect and nice separation.

+In the same spirit Ben-David and Haghtala \cite{Ben-David:2014} investigated clusterability by $k$-centroidal algorithms (a class of algorithms including $k$-means) via robustifying an algorithm against noise in the data by either clustering the noise into separate clusters or cutting off too distant points.

+Ackerman et al. \cite{Ackerman:2013} consider the clusterability from the perspective of distortion of clusters by malicious points.
+It turns out that from this perspective $k$-means performs better than various other algorithms.
+With respect to our research they also insist that the proportions between cluster sizes play a significant role ensuring proper clustering.